-Salts should be modeled with a conjugate base as parent (if one exists, otherwise they are modeled with a structural parent) and an may have Is modification of (attribute) relationship to the conjugate acid.
+Salts should be modeled with a conjugate base as parent (if one exists, otherwise they are modeled with a structural parent).
+Salts may have an Is modification of (attribute) relationship to the conjugate acid where a specific use case is identified.
+See examples of such use cases in the "Concepts Representing a Substance or its Modifications" section of this Editorial Guide.